hennessyevan/veklabs.com/content/reports/aspects-of-a-professionally-written-script.md

 +++
 When you are thinking about creating a new video for your company, social media, or YouTube page there are a few things you should always keep in mind in order to create an engaging video.
 One of the first places you should begin is writing a compelling and professional script that encapsulates your video and guides the viewer through the different parts of your story.

+Looking for more information?
+Check out our article on [how to create a successful video campaign](https://www.veklabs.com/reports/how-to-create-a-successful-video-campaign/).

 ## Creating a Compelling Script

 Scriptwriting is an art in its own right.
 It takes time and practice to get good at and should be one of your top priorities if you want to progress as a filmmaker.
 It’s one of the first places you should start after brainstorming your idea and coming up with the premise for your video.
 Here are some tips to help you write an amazing and compelling script: